Oil Pet Portrait Stories

 Corgi Oil Painting

 Last year Suzanna took a candid photo of Luke and it was the perfect photo of him.
 Suzanna asked Nicholas if he would be able to paint it, adding a different scene behind than the original photo.
 Luckily Suzanna had taken her dogs on a walk to the picturesque Llyn Briane here in Wales.
 The photos were a perfect setting for Luke’s portrait.
 With a couple of these photos for reference, Nicholas painted Luke in this beautiful scene and it looks amazing as you can see below.
+Especially with the soft clouds and blue sky.

 Corgi Oil Painting